 VaultPress offers automated real-time cloud backup solution starting at $3.50 per month.
 Setting up VaultPress and restoring from backups is just a matter of clicks.
 With some of their packages, they even offer security scans.

 There are a few downsides of using VaultPress.
 First, it is a recurring expense that can add up if you have multiple WordPress sites.
-Secondly, you will have to subscribe to JetPack, get a WordPress.com account, and install JetPack plugin on your site.
+Secondly, you will have to subscribe to JetPack, get a WordPress.com account, and install the Jetpack plugin on your site.

-Lastly, on the lower plans backups are only stored for 30-day archive.
-If you want unlimited backup archive, then you have to pay the $29 per month fee per website which is significantly expensive for beginners when compared to other solutions listed here.
+Lastly, on the lower plans backups are stored for only 30-days archive.
+If you want unlimited backup archive, then you would have to pay the $29 per month fee per website which is significantly more expensive for beginners when compared to other solutions listed here.

 We are still using VaultPress because we got grandfathered in at their older pricing which was a lot more favorable.